 The Prairie Grid Dinner Series kicks off in Calgary on Friday, Sept.
 29 at the Southern Alberta Pioneers Building and continues with stops in Edmonton on Sunday, Oct.
 1, Saskatoon on Tuesday, Oct.
 3 and Winnipeg on Thursday, Oct.
 5. A limited number of 100 tickets to each of the dinners are available for $140, or $170 which includes a limited-edition custom Camp Brand Goods T-shirt (more information below).

-Participating chefs include Adam Donnelly (Segovia and Clementine, Winnipeg); Pamela Kirkpatrick (Forth, Winnipeg); Jamie Harling (Deane House, Calgary); Lindsay Porter (Woodwork, Edmonton); and Christie Peters (The Hollows and Primal, Saskatoon).
+Participating chefs include Adam Donnelly (Segovia and Clementine, Winnipeg); Pamela Kirkpatrick (Forth, Winnipeg); Jamie Harling (Deane House, Calgary); Lindsay Porter (London Local, Edmonton); and Christie Peters (The Hollows and Primal, Saskatoon).
 Each dinner event will consist of five courses developed collaboratively by the team of chefs, with each course inspired by the spectacular shapes, colours and textures of the farming grid system that stretches from the foot of the Rocky Mountains to the Eastern edge of Manitoba.

 “I think this event will be interesting for the diners because all the dinners will really represent the specific time and place where they are being held,” says Donnelly.
 “I feel like the Canadian Prairies have a lot to offer and we are generally overlooked by the rest of the country.
 So, I think the diners will be blown away with what we can do.“